When Is the Best Time

-A shorter hike is coming from the north from Scenic Road 12 to Spencer Flat Road to the right.
+A shorter hike to Cosmic Ashtray is coming from the north from Scenic Road 12 to Spencer Flat Road to the right.
 Continue on this gravel road for 9.5 miles until the dirt road forks.

-Take the minor left road for 1.2 miles until you reach a huge tree and plane area.
+Take the minor left road for 1.2 miles until you reach a huge tree and flat area.
 This is the new trailhead; you can’t continue furthermore by car.
 The Spencer Flat Road is already spectacular, with incredible rock formations and buttes to the right and left.

-It took us 4.30 hours – 8.8 mi/ 14.13 km return and elevation gain of 290 m.
+It took us 4.30 hours – 8.8 mi/ 14.13 km return and elevation gain of 950ft/ 290 m.
 However, there is no track; you need good navigation skills in the end; your hike can be shorter or longer.
 Our hiking route

 First, you walk on a sandy path, and it looks like it always goes straight forward, but you have to turn right, going downhill direction southeast.

 You continue another 10 minutes through sand but then most of the time over fascinating colourful rock formations with patterns like the Wave.
 The entire landscape is spectacular, with huge rocks in the distance.
 During the drive and hike, I already took tons of pictures.

 The later you start, the hotter it gets from spring to autumn.
 Bring plenty of water, at least one gallon for each hiker and a snack for this not-marked track.
 To find the Cosmic Ashtray, you definitely need a mobile hiking app!

 You climb up and down on the rocks until you can see a piece of the Cosmic Ashtray.
 It looks so close, but it still takes 20 minutes to get there.